Learn how to build and finish a whitewashed reclaimed wood dining table to add a bit of farmhouse style to your kitchen.

 Step Two- Apply an even coat of white paint over the stain.

 Working with the same latex white paint you used for the table base, apply an even coat over the entire stained table top including the underside of the overhang.
 To prevent the paint from dripping into the cracks, tap the excess paint off on brown builder’s paper, a paper plate or a lint-free rag before applying.
 If any paint drips into the cracks, don’t worry.
 Simply use a dry brush to pull as much out as possible.

 Allow to dry thoroughly (best is overnight).

-Step Three- Sand.
+Step Three- Sand the tabletop.

 Using a palm or detail sander, remove the white paint from the high points of the reclaimed wood.
 Pass the sander quickly over the table top to prevent too much from coming off.
 Start out with a “less is more” approach.
 I found it worked best to stand back and take a look at the whole table top at regular intervals to see if I was happy with the look or wanted to remove more.
 It’s really about personal preference.

 For finer detailing, switch over to the sanding sponge.
 I especially found this helpful for the ends and spaces between the boards.